Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities

-{ \begin{remark} As in the no-incentive case, discussed in Remark \ref{noincentive}, the interpretation of this result is straightforward.
-This time the reward functional is strictly concave, due to the presence of the incentive, which adds a concave nolinearity to the linear functional without incentives.
-This causes the presence of a unique maximizer $y_h^*$: since this maximizer is to be found in the compact set $[0,\theta_b]$, several cases arise.
-If the net unitary gain $g_h$ is non-negative, then the optimum is reached by installing the maximum possible power: in fact, this was already optimal without the incentive, and still is in this case.
-Conversely, a zero optimal installation now is optimal only if $g_h$ (which is the net gain {\em without incentives}) plus the expected value over time of the household's incentive share $\beta \frac{Z}{r}$ are still non-positive: this would mean that the household's incentive share is not sufficient to switch to positive the total gain of the household.
-Finally, we have possibly internal solutions $y_h^* \in (0,\theta_h]$ when the net gain $g_h$ is negative without incentive but becomes positive when summed to the household's incentive share $\beta \frac{Z}{r}$.
-Since the functional form of the incentive in Equation \eqref{w(y,d)} assumes two analytic expressions according to the values of $d$ and $y_h + y_d$, here we have two functional forms for the inner maximum point $y_h^*$: it turns out that the choice between these two forms is uniquely determined by $\beta$ being greater or less than a given constant $\beta_h$, which has the opposite sign of $g_h$. \end{remark} }
+{\begin{remark} As in the no-incentive case, discussed in Remark \ref{noincentive}, the interpretation of this result is straightforward.
+This time, the reward functional is strictly concave, due to the presence of the incentive, which adds a concave nonlinearity to the linear functional without incentives.
+This result in the existence of a unique maximizer $y_h^*$: since this maximizer must to be found in the compact set $[0,\theta_b]$, several cases arise.
+If the net unitary gain $g_h$ is non-negative, then the optimum is reached by installing the maximum possible power: in fact, this was already optimal without the incentive and remanis so in this case.
+Conversely, a zero optimal installation now is optimal only if $g_h$ (which is the net gain {\em without incentives}), summed with the expected value over time of the household's incentive share $\beta \frac{Z}{r+\lambda}$, is still non-positive: this would mean that the household's incentive share is not sufficient to make the total gain of the household positive.
+Finally, we have possibly internal solutions $y_h^* \in (0,\theta_h]$ when the net gain $g_h$ is negative without incentive but becomes positive when summed with the household's incentive share $\beta \frac{Z}{r+\lambda}$.
+Since the functional form of the incentive in Equation \eqref{w(y,d)} assumes two analytic expressions according to the values of $d$ and $y_h + y_b$, here we have two functional forms for the inner maximum point $y_h^*$: it turns out that the choice between these two forms is uniquely determined by whether $\beta$ is greater than or less than a given constant $\beta_h$. \end{remark} }